-The course will start at 5 pm on Friday 24th November for registration with dinner from 6 pm.
-Come earlier if you can to give yourself time to get settled in.
-The course will finish at around 11 am on Wednesday 29th November.
+The course will start at 5 pm on Friday 30th November for registration with dinner from 6 pm.
+Come earlier if you can to give yourself time to have a look around and get settled in.
+The course will finish at around 11 am on Wednesday 5th December.

 Each participant will be given a small daily job to be responsible for in helping out with the running of the retreat.
 Also a dishes rota will be in place.

 In addition to the items mentioned under accommodation, please bring:

 - toiletries, a torch, walking shoes, sunscreen, hat & wet weather gear

 - hay fever remedies and other personal medications, if required

 - meditation shawl or small blanket (recommended)

 - extra cushions for how you feel comfortable sittng if you require them (there are cushions and chairs available).

 The weather can be unpredictable in November.
 It could be very hot or cool, and possibly wet so best to check the forecast and prepare accordingly.